 Q: What can be done to minimize any health hazards in a home that has been painted with lead-based paint?

 A: Like asbestos, containing any risk of lead poisoning is now a more common approach to dealing with the problem, as the removal process itself can cause problems.
 A wall that was once painted with lead-based paint poses little danger if it has been painted over with several coats of non-lead-based paint and is maintained in good condition.
-Keep in mind that, as of the spring of 2010, any company conducting home improvement activities must be certified by the USEPA as trained to minimize hazards from lead.
+Keep in mind that, as of the spring of 2010, any company conducting home improvement activities must be certified by the USEPA and must use lead-safe work practices to minimize the potential for lead exposure.
 This includes window replacement companies, painters, remodelers and the like.
 It is a good idea to ask for proof that they have been properly certified.

 Most homeowners will not know if lead-based paint was used in their homes, and few have actually tested for it.
-If you buy a home and later find areas where the paint is in poor condition, have it tested or plan to correct any potential problem by repainting or by removing the lead-based paint.
+If you buy a home that was built before 1978 and find areas where the paint is in poor condition, have it tested.
+Problems can be corrected by repainting or by removing the lead-based paint.